FunhouseAtelier/remix-v2-examples/02-routing-and-loading-data/02a-loader-and-redirect/README.md

 ## Notes

-- This redirect to a `/demo` route is included in all of the examples in this repository, because in some cases the demonstration includes nested routing, which is not possible in an `_index.tsx` file, and for the sake of showing examples it is best not to clutter the `app/root.tsx` file with the demonstration code, but rather to put that code in its own route.
+- This redirect to a `/demo` route is included in all of the examples in this repository, because in some cases the demonstration includes nested routing, which is not possible in an `_index.tsx` file, and in any case when showing examples it is best not to clutter the `app/root.tsx` file with the demonstration code, but rather to put that code in its own route.

 - The export of a `meta` function was removed from `app/routes/_index.tsx` because the route now only redirects to another route, thus the `meta` code was moved into the `app/root.tsx` file.
 This technique is covered in the **05. `<head>` Child Components** section.